vsrinivas/fuchsia/docs/syscalls/handle_wait_one.md

 **ERR_TIMED_OUT**  The specified timeout elapsed (or was 0 to begin with) before any of the specified *signals* are observed on *handle*.
-There may still be pending signals.

 **ERR_NOT_SUPPORTED**  *handle* is a handle that cannot be waited on (for example, a Port handle).

 ## BUGS

-Currently the smallest *timeout* is 1 millisecond.
-Intervals smaller than that are equivalent to 1ms.
+Currently *timeout* is rounded down to the nearest millisecond interval.